 Retailers should make their customers feel loved and valued by personalising any content they send out.
 During the sign-up process, most sites will have asked for a first name and last name, so use them!
 According to a report by Adestra, businesses can see as much as a 20% uplift from personalising messages.

 Finally, subject lines can make a real difference to your Christmas marketing campaign.
-The best approach is to think ‘less is more’ – according to a recent study by Retention Science, subject lines with six to ten words yielded the highest open rates at 21%.
+The best approach is to think ‘less is more’ – according to a study by Retention Science, subject lines with six to ten words yielded the highest open rates at 21%.
 Five or fewer words yielded an open rate of 16%, while 11 to 15 words had open rates of 14%.
 So, keep it short and, if possible, personalise it.
 Good examples would be “David, your next mulled wine is on us” or “Lucy, 20% off onesies tomorrow.”

 Retailers should also bear in mind that the festive period is a good opportunity to acquire new customers as well as to sell to existing ones.
 Create multiple opportunities for customers to sign up to your mailing list on your website or mobile app.
-Additionally, sign up messages should be short, and each time someone new signs up for marketing email, send a stellar welcome email that’s personalised and makes a good first impression.
+Additionally, sign up messages should be short, and each time someone new signs up for a marketing email, send a stellar welcome email that’s personalised and makes a good first impression.

 The overarching strategy of any email campaign should be to send the right email to the right person at the right time.
 Bearing this in mind when following these festive email marketing guidelines will make for a bumper Christmas and happy customers.